 Exchange Rate:

-You can use your U.S. issued credit card.
-Your company will automatically make the conversion, but check with your company in regard to fees.
+You can use your U.S. issued credit card in Canada.
+Your company will automatically make the conversion.
+Check with your company in regard to credit card conversion fees, as they can be excessive.

-If not returning to Canada, spend your Canadian money prior to leaving.
-U.S. bank fees for converting may be excessive.
+If not returning to Canada, spend your Canadian money prior to departing, as U.S. banks may take 20% of face value, if not more, when converting to US dollars.

 Auto Insurance: Check with your auto insurance company, they may have to issue a permit so you can show your vehicle is insured while in Canada.